Video

 Bronze with green-brown patina.

 Incised signature near the side of the base, with the estate stamp and the foundry mark on the base.
-Cast during the artist's lifetime.
-One of 6 + 1 copies.
+One of ony two copies cast in the artist's lifetime and one of 6 + 1 copies.
 41 x 27 x 26 cm (16.1 x 10.6 x 10.2 in).

 Cast by Richard Barth, Berlin.